Acceleration vs. Enrichment for Students with Academic Talents

 Enrichment

-The enrichment view has advanced learners working on materials at their academic level within the classroom, alongside their typically developing peers.
-This is the group that believes a teacher can provide materials/instruction to challenge and enhance the high-ability students’ learning.
-This method takes an instructor trained and able to provide materials at different levels for different learners.
+The enrichment view has advanced learners working on materials at their academic level within the classroom alongside their typically developing peers.
+This group believes a teacher can provide materials/instruction to challenge and enhance the high-ability students’ learning.
+This method requires an instructor trained and able to provide materials at different levels for different learners.

 Motivation is key to enrichment.
 Motivation is needed on the part of the instructor to create lessons and materials for all the learners in his or her classroom.
 It is also needed on the part of the student to work hard at materials that may be different than their peers.